jamesrayman/Ero/docs/euclid.md

 Statements are generally only one line long, so newlines, in most cases, end statements.
 Newlines do not end statements when a line ends in a backslash (`\`) or when a line ends in with an incomplete binary operator, an incomplete literal, unclosed parentheses (`(` and `)`), or unclosed brackets (`[` and `]`).
 A semicolon (`;`) may be used to explicitly end a statement.

 Single line comments in Euclid begin with a hashtag (`#`) which is not part of a string literal and continue until the end of the line.
 Everything after the hashtag is ignored by the Euclid interpreter.

-> Multiline comments?
+Multiline comments are delimited by double hastags (`##`) not part of a string literal.
+Multiline comments do not necessarily span more than one line.

 Euclid code samples thorughout this documentation is displayed like the sample below.